krzentner/language-world/data/basic_py_md/peg-insert-side.py.md

 Here's some code that demonstrates how the robot can do a variety of tasks:

 ```
+# door-open: pull the door open
+def door_open(robot):
+    if check("the robot's gripper is not almost vertically aligned with door handle"):
+        robot.put("gripper above door handle")
+    if check("the robot's gripper is almost vertically aligned with the door handle and the robot's gripper is open"):
+        robot.put("gripper around door handle")
+    if check("the robot's gripper is vertically aligned with the door handle"):
+        robot.pull("door open")

-# window-open: slide the window open to the left
+# drawer-open: pull the drawer open
-def window_open(robot):
+def drawer_open(robot):
+    if check("the robot's gripper is not vertically aligned with drawer handle"):
+        robot.put("gripper above drawer handle")
-    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"):
+    if check("the robot's gripper is vertically aligned with drawer handle and the robot's gripper is not around drawer handle"):
-        robot.move("gripper to right of window handle")
+        robot.put("gripper around drawer handle")
+    if check("the robot's gripper is around drawer handle"):
+        robot.pull("away from drawer")

+# drawer-close: push the drawer close
+def drawer_close(robot):
-    if check("the robot's gripper is near the window handle"):
+    if check("the robot's gripper is not near the drawer handle"):
-        robot.slide("window left")
+        robot.grab("drawer handle")
-    if check("the robot's gripper is in front of the window handle"):
+    if check("the robot's gripper is forward aligned with drawer handle"):
-        robot.push("window left harder")
+        robot.push("drawer closed")

+# reach: reach to the target location
+def reach(robot):
+    if check("the robot's gripper is not near reach target"):
+        robot.reach("to goal")

 # push: slide the puck to the target location
 def push(robot):